The USB-C to USB Adapter connects a Mac that has a Thunderbolt 3 (USB-C) or USB-C port to a device that uses a USB-A cable.

 Data transfer and charging other devices

-This adapter requires no power to operate, but devices that you plug into it might draw power from your Mac.
+This adapter doesn't require any power to operate, but devices that you plug into it may draw power from your Mac.
 To connect to USB-A devices and charge your MacBook at the same time, you can use the Apple USB-C Digital AV Multiport Adapter or Apple USB-C VGA Multiport Adapter, which also provides a USB-C port for charging.